gibizer/zuul-log-search/README.md

 =============
 The ``logsearch.conf.d`` directory is searched for config files.
 The directory location can be also provided via ``--config-dir`` command line parameter.
-Every file is read from the directory as yaml data and the configurations are merged.
+Every file with names ending in ``.yaml`` or ``.conf`` is read from the directory as yaml data and the data are merged by the top level key.
 So you can separate out different part of the configuration to different files.

 Job groups
 ----------